-The SBU 3D printing lab hours for the remainder of the Fall 2020 semester are as follows:
+The SBU 3D printing lab hours for the Spring 2021 semester are as follows:

 According to Merriam-Webster.com, 3D printing is "the manufacturing of solid objects by the deposition of layers of materials (such as plastic) in accordance with specifications that are stored and displayed in electronic form as digital model."